pzentenoe/vault-101/labs/lab-01.md

 ## Project setup

 Deploy Vault using the Docker container in development mode in order to make this lab easier.
-This mode is not recomended for production, but is enough for the objectives of this lab.
+This mode is not recommended for production, but is enough for the objectives of this lab.

 1. Open a terminal window and then create a new Docker network for this lab: